 - US department of defense announced this payment to the families of each non-US personnel killed in the friendly fire accident in the 1994 Black Hawk shootdown incident.

-- An insurance company may make an ex gratia payment to its policyholders when the claim is not tenable, but the company chooses to make such voluntary payment as a matter to have friendly relationships with stakeholders and maintain good customer rapport
+- An insurance company may make an ex gratia payment to its policyholders when the claim is not tenable.
+However, the company chooses to make such voluntary payment as a matter to have friendly relationships with stakeholders and maintain good customer rapport.

 Calculation of Ex Gratia Payment

-It is voluntary in nature, there is no separate method to calculate such payments.
-These payments are given on the wish of the giver and on the availability of funds with the giver.
-These are given by any person unless those are outside the scope of the employer-employee relationship.
+It is voluntary in nature; there is no separate method to calculate such payments.
+These payments are given on the wish of the giver and the availability of funds with the giver.
+Any person gives these unless those are outside the scope of the employer-employee relationship.
 Its lumpsum amount paid.
-There is no limit in this payment as it is voluntary in nature.
+There is no limit on this payment as it is voluntary in nature.
 Its more wish based, based on gratitude.
 However, some of the other contributions paid by employers like a bonus, provident fund, and gratuity are limit bound.

-Bonus is a statutory expense whereas in ex gratia there is no liability to pay.
-The minimum bonus rate is 8.33% maximum it goes up to 20%.
-No such limits in ex gratia as it is lumpsum payment.
-Ex-gratia is usually paid to employees who are not covered by the bonus.
-Payment of bonus is a liability and cannot be avoided on the other hand ex gratia payment can be avoided as it is not compulsory in nature.
-Ex gratia is a moral obligation whereas bonus is a legal obligation.
-Bonus payments are performance-linked on the other hand ex- gratia payments are not performance linked.
-Payment of bonus is performance-linked hence need not be given to all employees however if the employer announces ex gratia payment, then it should be paid to all employees irrespective of performance pay and any other factor what so ever.
-This payment cannot be in lieu of a bonus it is in addition to the bonus.
+On the other hand, ex gratia payment can be avoided as it is not compulsory.
+Ex gratia is a moral obligation, whereas a bonus is a legal obligation.
+Bonus payments are performance-linked.
+On the other hand, ex- gratia payments are not performance linked.
+Payment of bonus is performance-linked; hence need not be given to all employees; however, if the employer announces ex gratia payment, then it should be paid to all employees irrespective of performance pay and any other factor what so ever.
+This payment cannot be in lieu of a bonus; it is in addition to the bonus.